-The MSIT degree program is built upon the competencies achieved at the baccalaureate level in the industrial technology curriculum and thus enable students to secure applications oriented "technical-management" positions in today's industrial environment.
-Specifically, the MSIT program is designed to prepare technical-management professionals and enhance their proficiencies in the following areas:
+The MSTM degree program is built upon the competencies achieved at the baccalaureate level in the technology curricula and thus enables students to secure application-oriented technology-management positions in today's industrial environment.
+Specifically, this program is designed to prepare technology-management professionals and enhance their proficiencies in the following areas:

-1. Planning, organization and management of technology, people, and resources;

-2. Applying and controlling the use of various high technologies, e.g., computer-aided drafting and design (CADD), computer integrated manufacturing (CIM), machine vision and photonics, telecommunications and wireless communications, computerized construction estimating systems, safety support systems, etc.

-3. Control processes to improve quality, reliability and productivity

-4. Human resource management and the development of a changing work place to achieve organizational goals; and

-5. Problem-solving and creative thinking skills.
+- Planning, organizing and management of technology, people, and resources; - Applying and controlling the use of various high-level technologies, e.g., information based business management systems, such as, enterprise resource planning systems, supply chain management systems, manufacturing execution systems, etc.; computer aided drafting, design and manufacturing; computer-integrated manufacturing; graphic communications systems; telecommunications and wireless communications; and machine vision and photonics. - Construction planning and scheduling, project management, cost estimating and project management and control systems. - Occupational safety and health assessments, safety management and control systems. - Control processes to improve quality, reliability, and productivity. - Human resource management and the development of a changing workplace to achieve organizational goals. - Problem solving and creative thinking skills.